CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

     --get-cid                                      Get the CID assigned to the API Credentials --list-tags                                    List all tags available for the selected sensor type and platform, sorted in ascending order
     --allow-legacy-curl                            Deprecated.
-Accepted and ignored; no longer needed
+Accepted and ignored; no longer needed --debug                                        Print redacted progress markers to stderr (or set FALCON_DEBUG=1).
+                                                   Step name, HTTP status, cloud/region and curl exit only; values are dropped unless the key is on a fixed allow-list, so secrets cannot appear.
+Do not use bash -x for support; it prints credentials.

 Internal Flags:
     --internal-build-stage <BUILD_STAGE>           (Internal only) Falcon Build Stage [release|stage] (Default: release)